 Hello, writers!
 I share my income breakdown every year in the hopes that my transparency will help other writers make their own career decisions.
-I am a working children’s writer with a number of books published, a nice handful of awards and honors, no NYT bestselling books, and a need to contribute to the family budget with a certain amount of income.
+I am a working children’s writer with a number of books published, a nice handful of awards and honors, no NYT bestselling books, and a need to contribute substantially to the family budget.
 These income reports appeared on various blogs and newsletters up through 2017, and I’m now gathering them all here.
 There are just as they first appeared, with a couple of exceptions.
 I’ve removed language and links to things that no longer apply (like “Click here if you want to be notified when this book comes out”), and I bolded my income categories and made the dollar amounts red.
 Otherwise, they are an authentic representation of my income and frame of mind throughout my writing career–redundancies, celebrations, failures, and all!

 Howdy, writers!
 First, my annual disclaimer: